Memetic (comic): Issue Two

+Issue Three

 On "Day Three", the screamers cease being violent.
 They accumulate all over the world in spaces with high volumes of other screamers, strip off their clothes and begin climbing each other to form incredibly tall grotesque human towers.
 After a little while, the people begin fusing together with nothing left but their screaming heads.

 Aaron considers killing himself but he soon discovers a walkie-talkie with someone asking for help.
 A child on the other end asks him to come and save her, as she has been locked in a closet by her father with no food.
 Aaron ventures out to save to her.
 On the way there, Aaron discovers the towers and finds that he is immune to the effects of the screaming because of his hearing disability.

 While searching for the child, he also comes into contact with Barbara Xiang on the walkie-talkie, who still has not seen the meme or heard the screams yet.
 Barbara has lost contact with Marcus and the others but is still trying to find a way to save humanity.
 Aaron finds the little girl, but discovers that she wants to join everyone else in the tower.
 He lets her go and finds that he is upset that he can't feel what everyone else is feeling.

 Marcus, Peter and Meredith arrive in rural Oregon and find the creator of the meme.
 He is an artist who goes by the name of "The Maker" and is clearly insane.
 The Maker reveals to them that he was instructed by "the angels" to create the Good Times Sloth in order to trigger this apocalyptic event.
 The Maker kills himself and is revealed to have already destroyed his computers, leaving no possibility for a cure.
 Marcus and the others expect that they will become screamers at any moment.
 Meredith commits suicide while Peter is open to finding out what happens next.
 Marcus re-establishes communications with Barbara and says goodbye as he feels the transformation begin.

 Barbara contacts Aaron, her final connection to the outside world and her last chance of finding a cure.
 Aaron, however, decides that he wants to feel what everyone else is feeling.
 He expresses sadness that his entire life, his colorblindness and hearing disability have left him unable to experience certain things that everyone else experiences, such as the color of the sky.
 Aaron begins to climb the tower while Barbara begs him not to.
 Abandoning the walkie-talkie, Aaron fuses with the tower, finally feeling the same euphoria as everyone else.

 In the final moments of the comic, Barbara sees something entering the atmosphere on her computer screen.
 The last page shows "Day Four" beginning with a gigantic alien being descending on Earth from a hole in the sky.